 Draft Scout Player News

-01/11/13 - LB Dont'a Hightower was once again limited on Thursday with a hamstring injury.
+10/10/13 - LB Dont'a Hightower was listed as limited in practice on Wednesday with a knee injury.

 Note: External news links will open in a new browser window.
 Draft Scout provides this information as extra research on the above player and cannot guarantee links will always work due to newspapers changing publishing links and stories at any time.
 We will not post any external links that make you to sign up for membership at posting, unless that outlet changes it's service over time, all should be clean, direct news links.